Elastic Shape Analysis of Movement Data: Abstract

 \section{Abstract}

-Osteoarthritis (OA) is a prevalent degenerative joint disease, with the knee being the most commonly affected joint.
-Modern studies of knee joint injury and OA often measure biomechanical variables, particularly forces exerted during walking.
-However, the relationship among gait patterns, clinical profiles, and OA disease remains poorly understood.
-These biomechanical forces are typically represented as curves over time, but until recently, studies have relied on discrete values (or \textit{landmarks}) to summarize these curves.
-This work aims to demonstrate the added value of analyzing full movement curves over conventional discrete summaries.
-Using data from the Intensive Diet and Exercise for Arthritis (IDEA) study \citep{messier.2009.bmc,messier.2013.jama}, we developed a shape-based representation of variation in the full biomechanical curves.
-Compared to conventional discrete summaries, our approach yields more powerful predictors of disease severity and relevant clinical traits, as demonstrated by a nested model comparison.
-Notably, our work is among the first to use movement curves to predict disease measures and to quantitatively evaluate the added value of analyzing full movement curves over conventional discrete summaries.
+Osteoarthritis (OA) is a highly prevalent degenerative joint disease, and the knee is the most commonly affected joint.
+Biomechanical factors, particularly forces exerted during walking, are often measured in modern studies of knee joint injury and OA, and understanding the relationship among biomechanics, clinical profiles, and OA has high clinical relevance.
+Biomechanical forces are typically represented as curves over time, but a standard practice in biomechanics research is to summarize these curves by a small number of discrete values (or \textit{landmarks}).
+The objective of this work is to demonstrate the added value of analyzing full movement curves over conventional discrete summaries.
+We developed a shape-based representation of variation in full biomechanical curve data from the Intensive Diet and Exercise for Arthritis (IDEA) study \citep{messier.2009.bmc,messier.2013.jama}, and demonstrated through nested model comparisons that our approach, compared to conventional discrete summaries, yields stronger associations with OA severity and OA-related clinical traits.
+Notably, our work is among the first to quantitatively evaluate the added value of analyzing full movement curves over conventional discrete summaries.